SenHe/Flow-Style-VTON/README.md

 If you want to test on the augmented testing images, download the images from [here](https://drive.google.com/drive/folders/1tUjnPW2_HfC7tpRBYG9xh3f3DfGL2CSk?usp=sharing)

-Download pretrained checkpoint from [here](https://drive.google.com/drive/folders/1hunG-84GOSq-qviJRvkXeSMFgnItOTTU?usp=sharing).
+Download pretrained checkpoints from [here](https://drive.google.com/drive/folders/1hunG-84GOSq-qviJRvkXeSMFgnItOTTU?usp=sharing).
-The checkpoint trained without augmentation is better for testing set in the VITON dataset.
+The checkpoint trained without augmentation is better for testing set in the VITON.
 But the checkpoint trained with augmentation is more robust for in-the-wild images.
 ```
 python test.py --name demo --resize_or_crop None --batchSize 1 --gpu_ids 0 --warp_checkpoint your_path_to_the_down_loaded_ckp/PFAFN_warp_epoch_101.pth --gen_checkpoint your_path_to_the_down_loaded_ckp/PFAFN_gen_epoch_101.pth --dataroot 'your_path_to_the_downloaded_test_data'
 ```